Who is your children’s worst critic?

 Speak to yourself like somebody you love …

-Like many other habits though, while negative self-talk is mostly an “inside” job, it is heavily triggered by outside influence.
+But, like many other habits, while negative self-talk is mostly an “inside” job, it is heavily triggered by outside influence.
 As you help your child develop the ability to break this habit, it is time to look at any outside influence on your child that might be contributing to this habit as well.

 Stage 2: Examining Outside Influence